chaos-polymtl/lethe/doc/source/examples/multiphysics/static-irradiation/static-irradiation.rst

 Results
 -------

 The following video shows on the left the temperature evolution in the metal, and on the right, the phase fraction evolution.
-We observe the melt pool, delimited by the black line, deepening and the formation of the vapor depression at the liquid-gas interface.
+We observe the melt pool, delimited by the dark red line, deepening and the formation of the vapor depression at the liquid-gas interface.
 This is often refered as a keyhole.
 It is caused by the recoil pressure, resulting from the fast out of equilibrium evaporation, and the Marangoni effect, driving melt alway from the melt pool center.

 .. raw:: html

-    <iframe width="720" height="428" src="https://www.youtube.com/embed/gtIBY9FRyvY?rel=0&vq=hd720" title="Static irradiation of the Ti6Al4V bare plate" frameborder="0" allowfullscreen></iframe>
+    <iframe width="700" height="394" src="https://www.youtube.com/embed/6zXlcNbjGRE" title="Static irradiation of the Ti6Al4V bare plate" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 We also observe a air cushion forming at the triple-phase contact line.
 We assume it is linked to the fact that wetting is not modeled in the simulation.
 Thus, the implementation of a wetting model corresponds to a future addition in Lethe.